A Look at Nursing Facility Characteristics Between 2015 and 2024

 Deficiencies are characterized by their level of severity: Deficiencies for “actual harm” or “immediate jeopardy” are the most severe and are grouped together under the term, “serious deficiencies.”
 CMS defines “actual harm” as a “deficiency that results in a negative outcome that has negatively affected the resident’s ability to achieve the individual’s highest functional status.”
 “Immediate jeopardy” is defined as a deficiency that “has caused (or is likely to cause) serious injury, harm, impairment, or death to a resident receiving care in the nursing facility.” |

-The Biden administration also finalized a rule in November 2023 requiring facilities to report private equity ownership.
-Nursing home ownership has drawn attention in recent years as private equity ownership of facilities has become more common.
-There have been reports of private equity firms purchasing nursing facilities and changing operations to increase profits, resulting in lower-quality care.
+The share of facilities by ownership type also stayed relatively stable over time (Figure 4), but there was increasing scrutiny over the 72% of facilities that are for profit during the prior Administration.
+Despite little change in the type of ownership, there have been reports of private equity firms purchasing nursing facilities and changing operations to increase profits, resulting in lower-quality care.
 Currently available data do not reliably identify whether facilities are owned by a private equity company, though the GAO estimates that about 5% of nursing facilities had private equity ownership in 2022.
-The new rule requires nursing homes enrolled in Medicare or Medicaid to disclose detailed information regarding their owners, operators, and management, including:
+The Biden Administration issued a final rule (effective as of January 2024) that requires nursing homes enrolled in Medicare or Medicaid to disclose detailed information regarding their owners, operators, and management, including:

 - Anyone who exercises any financial control over the facility;

-- Anyone who provides administrative services, clinical consulting services, accounting or financial services, policies or procedures on operations, or cash management services for the facilities; and
+- Anyone who provides administrative services, clinical consulting services, accounting or financial services, policies or procedures on operations, or cash management services for the facilities.

-- Whether any of the owning or managing entities are a private equity company or real estate investment trust, which the final rule also defines.
+Facilities must also disclose whether any of the owning or managing entities are a private equity company or real estate investment trust.
+It is unknown whether the income Administration will eliminate, strengthen, or maintain those requirements.